 Failure to abide by safety policies and procedures may provide the basis for disciplinary action against the employee, but the presence or absence of safety equipment does not necessarily give rise to a prohibited act defense.

 Depending on the laws in your state, failure to follow safety rules could result in decreased compensation.

 For example, in Wisconsin, compensation is decreased by 15 percent if an injury is caused by the employee's failure to use a safety device, provided in accordance with a statute or with a Wisconsin Department of Workforce Development administrative rule, if the device is adequately maintained and its use is reasonably enforced.
 Compensation is also reduced if the injury is caused by the employee’s failure to obey a reasonable safety rule adopted and enforced by the employer where notice is given.

 Create a 'prohibited acts' policy

-Having a prohibited acts policy at your organization can improve the safety and health of your employees, decrease costs and missed work days, help control your workers' compensation premium and send a strong message that may warrant a denial of compensation for certain injuries.
+Having policies that clearly articulate prohibited practices at the workplace can improve the safety and health of your employees, decrease costs and missed work days, help control your workers' compensation premium and send a strong message that may warrant a denial of compensation for certain injuries.